mgoldcoin/mgold/platform-features/smart-contracts.md

 There are two Stages, Figure 2:

-1. Non-Turing Complete contracts which cover a large proportion of use cases, including smart accounts and smart tokens.
+1. Non-Turing Complete Smart Contracts which cover a large proportion of use cases, including smart accounts and smart tokens.

-2. Fully-Fledged Turing Complete contracts which will allow the creation of decentralised applications on the blockchain and the possibility to send the transactions themselves.
+2. Turing Complete Smart Contracts which will allow the creation of decentralised applications on the blockchain and the possibility to send the transactions themselves.

 ![](/_assets/Stages-of-Waves-Smart-Contracts-Implementation.png)Figure 2, Stages of Waves Smart Contracts Implementation.